-Trimukhi platform is a not-for-profit organisation founded in West Bengal, India, by Sukla Bar (Indian, social worker) and Jean-Frédéric Chevallier (French, theatre director and philosopher) together with 18 families from the tribal Santhal village of Borotalpada and whose activities commenced in August 2008.
+Trimukhi platform is a not-for-profit organisation founded in West Bengal, India, by Sukla Bar (Indian, social worker and art producer) and Jean-Frédéric Chevallier (French, dance-theatre director, video artist and philosopher) together with 18 families from the tribal Santhal village of Borotalpada and whose activities commenced in August 2008.
 It arises from the desire to create a platform from where to act in three different directions: 1) relationships between different worlds, 2) contemporary art creation and 3) production of original thought.
 Art and thought need to be produced by all kind of worlds so there is not only a diversity of propositions but also relevance and accuracy.

 In Bengali, “trimukhi” can be a triangle, a triangle with three sides, and also three faces, or three fruit seeds growing.

 Here, social action is not mainly focused as the human activity that consists in helping the “poor”, making him suffering little less so he would be available for the market use; it is focused as the activity that looks after the social links between different groups of people or different persons.